johnhays/ircNodeDashboard/README.md

 **These instructions are meant as a general guide for setup.
 Familiarity with Linux commands, administration and troubleshooting are recommended.**

+**Tested on Compass Linux [http://archive.compasslinux.org/images](http://archive.compasslinux.org/images) using a Raspberry Pi.
+Code changes may be necessary for other distributions,**

 IrcDDBGateway node dashboard is a lightweight, real-time, self configuring dashboard for G4KLX's D-STAR gateway.
 Both the server and client are written in JavaScript.
 Presentation is in a single index.html file with css styling.